stlewis/vim/README.md

 ### Color Schemes

-I've included a couple color schemes that I like, and I default to the railscasts theme.
+I've included a couple color schemes that I like, and I default to the distinguished theme.

 ## Tweaks and modifications